-As shown in Table 6.1, the completion of the original TLH (S1) is expected to increase real GDP of India, Myanmar, and Thailand by US\$14.4 million, US\$351.6 million, and US\$103.2 million, respectively, against the baseline in 2035.
+As shown in Table 1, the completion of the original TLH (S1) is expected to increase the real GDP of India, Myanmar, and Thailand by US\$14.4 million, US\$351.6 million, and US\$103.2 million, respectively, against the baseline in 2035.
 As discussed above, Myanmar will gain most of the benefits, and the increment is equivalent to 0.12% of the baseline GDP.
-The positive impact is driven mainly by the manufacturing sector (US\$93.2 million), of which food processing (US\$372.4 million) plays a major role.
-The expected decline in the service sector (▼US\$46.8 million) will offset the gain to some extent.
-Thailand will be the second-largest beneficiary (US\$103.2 million) led mainly by the growth of the food processing sector (US\$100.8 million), whereas other manufacturing (▼US\$3.1 million), automotive (▼US\$1.4 million), and electrics and electronics (▼US\$0.6 million) sectors are expected to lose slightly in comparison with the baseline.
-Although the impact on India is limited, agriculture is expected to gain the most (US\$23.5 million), part of which will be offset by the expected decline in manufacturing (▼US\$8.8 million).
-The expected impacts on Cambodia and Lao PDR are negative, though the size is small.
-The improvement in logistics infrastructure, as specified in S1, increases the attractiveness of Myanmar as a trade partner relative to Cambodia and Lao PDR.
-In this line of discussion, China benefits the least in S1, with its real GDP expected to decrease US\$33.5 million from the baseline in 2035.
-Most of the negative impacts are found in food processing (▼US\$37.1 million), probably in exchange for the growth of the industry in Myanmar and Thailand as mentioned above.
+The positive impact is driven mainly by the manufacturing sector (US\$393.2 million), of which the food processing sector (US\$372.4 million) plays a major role.
+The expected decline in the service sector (▲US\$46.8 million) will offset the gain to some extent.
+Thailand will be the second-largest beneficiary (US\$103.2 million), led mainly by the growth of the food processing sector (US\$100.8 million), whereas the other manufacturing (\triangle US\$3.1 million), automotive (▲US\$1.4 million), and electrics and electronics (▲US\$0.6 million) sectors are expected to lose slightly in comparison with the baseline.
+Although the impact on India is limited, the agriculture sector is expected to gain the most (US\$23.5 million), part of which will be offset by the expected decline in the manufacturing sector (\triangle US\$8.8 million).
+The expected impacts on Cambodia and the Lao PDR are negative, though the size is small.
+The improvement in logistics infrastructure, as specified in S1, increases the attractiveness of Myanmar as a trade partner relative to Cambodia and the Lao PDR.
+In this line of discussion, China is the biggest loser in S1 as its real GDP is expected to decrease by US\$33.5 million from the baseline in 2035.
+Most of the negative impacts are found in the food processing sector (US\$37.1 million), probably in exchange for the growth of the industry in Myanmar and Thailand as mentioned above.

-The northern extension route (S2b) is expected to increase the impacts of the original TLH (S1) in Myanmar by 59.7% from US\$351.6 million to US\$561.6 million (Tables 6.1 and 6.3).
-Lao PDR and Viet Nam will gain, but the impacts are small.
-In this scenario, Thailand (US\$101.3 million) is second-largest beneficiary after Myanmar, and India (US\$13.6 million) follows; the positive impacts are slightly smaller than the case of S1.
-Although a major part of the expected gains in Myanmar is attributable to food processing (52.4%), in this scenario, the service sector will contribute significantly (43.2%, or US\$242.7 million).
-This is a striking contrast with S1, under which the service sector is expected to decline by US\$46.8 million (Table 6.1).
-The positive impact on India is contributed mainly by agriculture (176.5%), a large part of which will be offset by negative impacts on manufacturing and the service sector.
-The impact of the northern extension route on Cambodia is negligible.
-Although China will be negatively affected, the impact is smaller than in the original TLH (S1), probably because some of the negative impacts of the original TLH can be offset by the positive effects of enhanced connectivity along the extension route.
+The northern extension route (S2b) is expected to increase the impacts of the original TLH (S1) significantly in Myanmar by 59.7% from US\$351.6 million to US\$561.6 million (Table 1 and Table 3).
+The Lao PDR and Viet Nam will gain, but the impacts are small.
+In this scenario, Thailand (US\$101.3 million) is the second-largest beneficiary after Myanmar, followed by India (US\$13.6 million), and the positive impacts are slightly smaller than in S1.
+Although a major part of the expected gains in Myanmar can be attributable to the food processing sector (52.4%), in this scenario, the service sector will contribute significantly (43.2%, US\$242.7 million).
+This is a striking contrast with S1, under which the service sector is expected to decline by US\$46.8 million (Table 1).
+The positive impact on India is contributed mainly by agriculture (176.5%), a large part of which will be offset by the negative impacts on the manufacturing and services sectors.
+The impacts of the northern extension route on Cambodia are negligible.
+Although China will be negatively affected, the negative impacts are smaller than in the original TLH (S1), probably because some of the negative impacts of the original TLH can be offset by the positive effects of enhanced connectivity along the extension route.